PAN001/MNIST-digit-sequence-recognition/README.md

 # Experiments
 ## Experiment settings
-

 - Optimizer: Adam optimizer with `learning rate=0.01`, `betas=(0.9, 0.999)`, `eps=1e-8`, `weight_decay=0`.
 Batch size is set to `16`.

 - Training set: 10000 samples with 100 digits in each sample
 - Validation set: 1000 samples with 100 digits in each sample

-The experiment environment is in Python 2.7 and built up AWS p2 instance - powered by Tesla K80 Accelerators,with one GPU that provides 12 GiB of memory.
+The experiment environment is in Python 2.7 and built upon AWS p2 instance - powered by Tesla K80 Accelerators,with one GPU that provides 12 GiB of memory.

 ## Training dataset